 After visiting Carleton College, Roberts realized it was the ideal place for him, with its excellent neuroscience program, small classes, personalized attention from professors, and focus on providing need-based financial aid.
 “I knew I could get just as good of an education there as anywhere else,” says Roberts, who was wait-listed at Harvard and Yale University but withdrew once he visited Carleton, where he’s now thriving as a junior.

 As for Kira Gressman, she spent the week after getting her rejections moping around and feeling sorry for herself.
 She then took another look at her only option—the University of Colorado–Boulder honors program, where she’s now in her second year—and realized that it was actually a great match.
 She saw that there would be “lots of opportunities for me to succeed and to make a contribution to the world at Boulder.”
 And that, she says, is “what I really want from my college experience.”

 Source: U.S. News

-If you are thinking about applying for financial aid of any colleges, just go for it.
-Everest Education published an ebook called “U.S. Financial Aid for international students” that guides students every detail about that process.
+If you are thinking about applying for financial aid in any college, just go for it.
+Everest Education published an ebook called “U.S. Financial Aid for international students” that guides students in every detail about that process.
 To get the full version of this e-book, please register here.